FOREX-Yen strengthens as downbeat U.S. indicators quash rate hike bets

 * Weak U.S. service sector, labour data weigh on greenback

-TOKYO, Sept 7 (Reuters) - The yen charged ahead on Wednesday after downbeat U.S. economic data made a U.S. interest rate increase this month unlikely, prompting investors to trim their dollar bets and triggering stop-loss orders in early Asian trade.
+TOKYO, Sept 7 (Reuters) - The yen gained on Wednesday after downbeat U.S. economic data made a U.S. interest rate increase this month unlikely, prompting investors to trim their dollar bets and triggering stop-loss orders in early Asian trade.

 The Institute for Supply Management's non-manufacturing purchasing managers' index fell to 51.4 last month, far short of economists' expectations and the largest one-month drop since November 2008, giving the U.S. Federal Reserve reason to delay increasing interest rates.